 - Wearables in spaceOut of this world wearable tech

 Space Descent is not really interactive, aside from looking around, which is a shame - you could see how the 'film' could benefit from incorporating a few gestures.
 I guess the risk is that then some users may expect more of a traditional game as we've seen in mixed reactions to Fantastic Beasts for Daydream and The Martian for PlayStation VR.
 It's supposed to be entertaining, sure, but it's not a game, it's a fun, educational simulation.

 Another possible sticking point - most VR headset makers suggest only over 13s use their devices and the Science Museum is following this guidance.
 Not cool if you're a space obsessed ten year-old but better to be careful in these early days of VR.

-Still, thinking about VR as an educational tool, it was pretty cool running over the experience in my head again afterwards to see how much I remembered from my space lessons.
+Still, thinking about VR as an educational tool, it was helpful to run over the experience in my head again afterwards to check how much I recalled from my space lessons.
 The ISS was built by 15 nations.
 The first parachute was the size of a dining table, the second the size of a tennis court etc, etc. We've recently explored how virtual reality could potentially improve our attention spans and this theory could easily apply here: I was 100% concentrating on the space descent for those 12 minutes.